AlfrescoArchive/alfresco-anaxes-shipyard/docs/guidelines/README.md

 The repository containing the Dockerfile must also be tagged with the shortened digest so that consumers can examine the exact state of a given image, if desired.

-TODO: Include diagram to demonstrate.
+TODO: Include diagram to demonstrate once versioning has been agreed.

 ### Image Creation